 We advise to wear both boutonniere and pocket square.
 First off, both are very essential part of the groom’s traditional attire and are a great way to add personality to what you’re wearing, helping you to stand out.

 Pocket squares are a favourite among men wanting to add a pop of colour to their suits.
-It is important you choose your pocket square according to the wedding’s overall style.
+Here you can read our guide about pocket square: it is important you choose your pocket square according to the wedding’s overall style.
 For example, a bright pattern would look out of place on formal evening wedding.

 Your pocket square choice will depend on your suit colour, your wedding’s colour scheme (if any) and your personal choice!
 We would recommend a crisp white pocket square in cotton or silk for a black tie wedding or for a beach wedding go for a linen pocket square.